 How to Lower Closing Costs for Seller in Arizona?

-If you are putting your house on the market, here are some ways you can reduce the cost of selling a house in Arizona.
+If you are putting your house on the market, here are some ways you can reduce the cost of the process of selling a house in Arizona.

 1. Opt for a discount broker or a flat fee realtor